wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/power-bi-embedded-content/includes/introduction.md

 // Embed the report in the embedding container. report = powerbi.embed(embedContainer, config);
 ```
-In the next unit, you will learn how to embed a Power BI report, which is the most commonly embedded Power BI content type.
+In the next unit, you'll learn how to embed a Power BI report, which is the most commonly embedded Power BI content type.